Cattai National Park

 - There is no power in the campground.

-- Please take all rubbish with you on your departure
+- Please take all rubbish with you when you leave.

 - Flush toilets